tectonicboy/Rosetta-Secure-Texting/README.md

 room-oriented, you're able to create your own new chatroom, or enter someone else's existing chatroom, after registering.

 Many thanks to fgrieu from Cryptography Stack Exchange for all the extensive know-how he has personally given me about everything related to Cryptography.
-Without him it would have been close to impossible to get the cryptography aspect of this correct.
+Without him it would have been close to impossible to get the theoretical cryptography aspect of this correct.

 I am implementing everything from scratch: